 Pro Tip – Latch Alignment: See that little extra piece of material on that latch?
 It’s called a deadlocking plunger.
 Do you know what’s it’s for?
 Well, it serves to lock the latch in place so it can’t be moved/slid back into the open position by a credit card or screw driver.
 This is extremely important for your home security, but many homes do not have the locks adjusted correctly so that they work.

 When the latch is in the out position and the door is closed, the latch should be pushing the plunger into the door.
 If the door or latch is misaligned, or if someone has ground out the latch hole too big, the plunger will not be pushed in and the lock with the latch can be very easily bypassed.

 Bolting House Locks

-These are the deadbolts.
-They differ in that the bolt must be thrown in order for it to have any benefit.
-Most major lock manufactures (Kwikset, Schlage, Yale, Emtek, etc…) have created electronic versions of these locks.
+These are the deadbolt style locks.
+They differ in that the bolt must be thrown in order for it to have a securing benefit.
+Most major lock manufactures (Kwikset, Schlage, Yale, Emtek, etc…) have created electronic versions of these types of locks.
 The best thing about electronic locks is that they can be setup to auto-throw the bolt after the door has been unlocked for a certain amount of time.
 Thus, you door will always be at it’s most secure.
 We recommended our Top 3 Favorite Electronic Deadbolts on our blog.